 - Kontakta oss

-– a catalyst for utilization of research
+– a catalyst for utilisation of research

 During the last 7 years, Chalmers has participated in IVA’s mentoring program for researchers.
 To strengthen the program further, we have started our own network, which is fully adapted to Chalmers' needs but still based on the methodology used by IVA.
-This allows us to create a mentoring program that enables increased utilization and network building for the participating researchers.
+This allows us to create a mentoring program that enables increased utilisation and network building for the participating researchers.

 The goals are to ensure that researchers increase their:

 M2R supports the personal development of the researchers.
 It creates the opportunity for researchers to have a bigger impact.
-Chalmers and its researchers gain by having researchers better able to succeed in utilization in an increasingly complex global academic world.
+Chalmers and its researchers gain by having researchers better able to succeed in utilisation in an increasingly complex global academic world.

 Proven track record with handpicked mentors

 The program has proven very successful at Chalmers since 2011 and is highly appreciated.
 For instance, on a scale 1-10, researchers gave a 9,2 grade point average in recommending the program to other researchers.
 Similarly, mentors gave an 8,9 grade point average in recommending business colleagues to accept an invitation to become a mentor.